Category Archives: Environmental Exposures

 Jessica Becker, Cancer Prevention and Treatment Fund

-Research shows that sleeping in total darkness allows your body to produce as much of the hormone melatonin as possible.
+The new research did not evaluate why the eye mask was so beneficial, but previous research shows that sleeping in total darkness allows your body to produce as much of the hormone melatonin as possible.
 This is good because when your production of melatonin drops, you are at greater risk of breast and/or colorectal cancer and other health risks.

 What is Melatonin?